 What is the Huchuy Qosqo + Short Inca Trail Trek?

-What is the Huchuy Qosoq Trek?
+What is the Huchuy Qosqo Trek?

 The Huchuy Qosqo Trek takes you to the archaeological site of Huchuy Qosqo, which means "Little Cusco" in Quechua.
 The trek starts near Tambomachay, about 15 minutes drive from Cusco.
 The route passes through beautiful Andean landscapes, small villages, farmlands, and lagoons before reaching the Huchuy Qosqo site and ends in the Sacred Valley.